in the galleries

 Growth – Development – Pasadena Amidst World Crises

-The Exhibition Galleries are open Fridays, Saturdays & Sundays, Noon to 5:00 pm throughout the run of an exhibit, unless otherwise noted in our calendar.
+The Exhibition Galleries are open Thursday-Sunday, Noon to 5:00 pm throughout the run of an exhibit, unless otherwise noted in our calendar.

 (Please note that the Museum is closed on all major holidays and the day after Thanksgiving.
 The Museum's hours can also be affected by the schedule at the Rose Bowl Stadium.)